-During this discussion, we explored what retaliation is and what subtle and overt behaviors of ostracism may look like.
-As seen in the scenario, victims of retaliation can experience distress, feelings of isolation, and confusion for why they feel they are being punished for reporting sexual harassment or reportable misdeeds.
-These effects can culminate in lower levels of trust between retaliation victims and for their coworkers, leaders, and, ultimately, the organization.
-This can be damaging not only to the individual experiencing the negative behavior, but it can also inhibit the overall unit and organizational mission readiness if the retaliation behaviors are not sufficiently addressed.
+During this discussion, we explored what retaliation is and what subtle and overt behaviors of ostracism look like.
+As seen in the scenario, victims of retaliation (through subtle and overt behaviors of peers) can experience distress, feelings of isolation, and confusion for why they feel they are being punished for reporting sexual harassment or criminal behaviors.
+These effects can culminate in lower levels of trust in victims of retaliation for their coworkers, leaders, and, ultimately, the organization.
+This can be damaging not only to the individual experiencing retaliation through subtle and overt behaviors by peers, but it can also inhibit the overall mission readiness of the unit and organization if retaliation behaviors are allowed to continue.

-It is important for leaders to be aware of their subordinate's behaviors and to actively promote awareness and accountability.
-Leaders must create environments that protect individuals who report sexual harassment and other violations and to hold offenders accountable.
-Educating others about what subtle and overt ostracism behaviors may look like and the damage they may cause reinforces more appropriate behavior responses.
-All members want to feel that they are appreciated and valued.
-Ensuring that those who report sexual harassment or other violations are protected can build trust, confidence, and compliance in making the team and organization more successful.
+It is important for leaders to be aware of the behaviors of subordinates and themselves to actively promote awareness and accountability for creating an environment that takes protecting individuals who report sexual harassment and criminal offenses seriously, including holding offenders accountable.
+Talking about what ostracism through subtle and overt behaviors looks like and the damage it can cause brings more awareness into the workplace for appropriate behavior responses.
+Everyone wants to feel like they are appreciated and valued in their organization.
+Taking the protection of those who report sexual harassment or criminal offenses seriously can make the involved individuals, team, and organization more successful.